doronhorwitz/Defertial/README.md

 the `this` context variable (and also within `finalDefertialInfo`).
 * **this.deferred**
     * type: Deferred
-    * description: every delayed function must used the deferred contained in this parameter to indicated the end of the current delayed function by calling `.resolve()` or `.reject()` on it.
+    * description: every delayed function must use the deferred contained in this parameter to indicate the end of the current delayed function by calling `.resolve()` or `.reject()` on it.
 * **this.isPreviousRejected**
     * type: boolean
     * description: from within the delayed function it is possible to either `.resolve()` or `.reject()` the deferred made available to the function.
-If it is rejected, then the parameter is set to `true`.
+If it is rejected, then this parameter is set to `true`.
-    The parameter can be used, for example, if a step in an authorisation handshake fails and the logic of the handshake needs to follow an alternate route in this case.
+    This parameter can be used, for example, if a step in an authorisation handshake fails and the logic of the handshake needs to abort and show an error to the user.
 * **this.isGlobalRejected**
     * type: boolean
-    * description: it is possible to run Defertial in a mode which says that the whole Defertial will seize if any added delayed function is rejected (see the `failAllOnReject` argument for `.run()`).
-In this case, `finalDefertialInfo` will have this paramter set as `true`.
+    * description: it is possible to run Defertial in a mode which specifies that the whole Defertial will seize if any added delayed function is rejected (see the `failAllOnReject` argument for `.run()`).
+In this case, `finalDefertialInfo` will have this parameter set as `true`.
 * **this.previousArgs**
     * type: array
     * description: this will contain an array of values sent through the `.resolve()` or `.reject()` within